Spring Batch is a framework that helps you to write robust batch jobs that are an essential part of every enterprise application.

 When start writing a batch job, the first thing that you have to do is to provide input data for your batch job.
 These tutorials describe how you can read input data from different data sources:

-- Spring Batch Tutorial: Reading Information From a File describes how you can read input data from CSV and XML files.
+- Spring Batch Tutorial: Reading Information From a CSV File describes how you can read the input data of your batch job from CSV files.

-- Spring Batch Tutorial: Reading Information From a Database describes how you can read input data from a database by using database cursors and pagination.
+- Spring Batch Tutorial: Reading Information From a Relational Database describes how you can read the input data of your batch job from a relational database by using a database cursor and pagination.

 - Spring Batch Tutorial: Creating a Custom ItemReader describes how you can create a custom ItemReader.